Skip to main content

 EU agent procurement is two decisions, not one.
 The compliance gate (residency, BYOK, AI Act readiness, DPA with an EU legal entity) gets the airtime.
 The production-infrastructure gate decides how much you spend in the year after signing.

-Of the seven platforms here, only Connic clears both gates natively: a German company in Munich with EU-only hosting, plus an agent-native runtime that ships observability, judges, guardrails, HITL approvals, A/B testing, cost tracking, and EU AI Act tooling without extra code.
-Bedrock AgentCore clears compliance but leaves the agent surface to you.
-LangSmith handles the production wrapper on the LangGraph axis but gates EU residency behind Enterprise.
+Of the eleven platforms here, only Connic clears both gates natively: a German company in Munich with EU-only hosting, plus an agent-native runtime that ships observability, judges, guardrails, HITL approvals, A/B testing, cost tracking, and EU AI Act tooling without extra code. n8n clears the compliance gate from Germany but leaves cost tracking and experimentation to you.
+The hyperscalers clear residency conditionally and leave the agent surface as an assembly job.
+LangSmith handles the production wrapper on the LangGraph axis but contracts through a US entity with no EU counterparty.
+Vercel and Cloudflare pin compute to the EU, not the data.
 The rest need self-hosting, framework-level wiring, or both.

 Start with whatever your compliance team treats as non-negotiable, then compare on what each platform ships around the agent code.